matteocarina/DL-comparison-in-EEG-for-tracking-attention/README.md

 ![Every configuration, mean and spread](figures/fig6_results_forest.png)

-*The dot is the mean across drives; the bar spans ±1 standard deviation — not a confidence interval, which describes how precisely the mean is known rather than how much performance actually varies.
+*The dot is the mean across drives; the bar spans ±1 standard deviation, not a confidence interval, which describes how precisely the mean is known rather than how much performance actually varies.
 Full numbers including MAE and parameter counts are in `figures/results_table.csv`.*